faces-of-amazon/faces-of-amazon/README.md

 - 📃 Any credible information that details happenings with Amazon, from a consumer perspective?

 Feel free to contribute submissions using one or more of the following channels:
-- 📫 Email: Send your email contributions to <b>faces_of_amzn@proton.me</b> (we learned it is invalid to include "amazon" in your ProtonMail handle, so "amzn" it is).
+- 📫 Email: Send your email contributions to <b>faces_of_amzn@proton.me</b>
+  (we learned it is invalid to include "amazon" in your ProtonMail username, so "amzn" it is).
 - 🎫 Issues: Create an issue within this GitHub repository.
 - ⌨️ Pull-Request: Create a PR to merge your contribution with the main branch of this GitHub repository.